-And when Air France is responsible for the delay, then the French airline must pay you up to 600€ for your trouble.
+But when Air France is indeed responsible for the delay, then they must pay you up to 600€ for your trouble.
 The EU Regulation 261/2004, also known as EC261, protects your air passenger rights.
-And ClaimCompass is here to enforce them for you.
+And ClaimCompass is here to enforce them for you, making sure that the airline pays the flight delay compensation you're owed.

-With our Compensation Calculator, you can fill out your flight details and know if you’re eligible and to what amount, in less than 2 minutes.
+With our Flight Delay Compensation Calculator, you can fill out your journey's details and know if you’re eligible and to what amount, in less than 3 minutes.
 Give us the authorization to represent you in front of Air France, sit back, and we’ll get your compensation for you.

 You might be entitled to up to 600€ from the airline!